Walaa676/Automated-CI-CD-pipeline-for-nodejs-app-project/README.md

-# Automated-CI-CD-pipeline-for-nodejs-app-project
+# Automated Node.js App and PostgreSQL Deployment using Docker, Jenkins, and Ansible
-Automated CI-CD Pipeline for Node.js App and PostgreSQL
+Automated Node.js App and PostgreSQL Deployment using Docker, Jenkins, and Ansible This project demonstrates the automated deployment of a Node.js application and PostgreSQL database using Docker Compose, orchestrated by Jenkins on an EC2 instance provisioned with Terraform.